ref-humbold/YADIC/README.md

 -----

 ## How to build?
-DI_Container can be built with **Apache ANT** using **Apache Ivy** to resolve all dependencies.
+DI\_Container can be built with **Apache ANT** using **Apache Ivy** to resolve all dependencies.
 Ivy and all libraries are downloaded during build, so make sure your Internet connection is working!

 Possible ANT targets are:
-+ `ant` - same as `ant all`
++ `ant`, `ant all` - resolve dependencies & compile source files & create jar & run all tests
 + `ant build` - compile source files & create jar
-+ `ant rebuild` - resolve dependencies & compile source files & create jar
++ `ant main` - compile source files & create jar & run all tests
 + `ant test` - run all tests
 + `ant docs` - generate Javadoc
-+ `ant main` - compile source and test files & create jar & run all tests
-+ `ant all` - resolve dependencies & compile source and test files & create jar & run all tests
++ `ant rebuild` - resolve dependencies & compile source files & create jar
 + `ant refresh` - remove additional build files & resolve dependencies & compile source files & create jar
-+ `ant refresh-main` - remove additional build files & compile source and test files & create jar & run all tests
++ `ant refresh-main` - remove additional build files & compile source files & create jar & run all tests
-+ `ant refresh-all` - remove additional build files & resolve dependencies & compile source and test files & create jar & run all tests
++ `ant refresh-all` - remove additional build files & resolve dependencies & compile source files & create jar & run all tests

 ## How to include it?
 Simply add the *jar* file from the `dist` directory to your classpath.